-Table 6.14 lists the Gunlake Quarry Project operational noise assessment criteria as prescribed in Condition 6, Schedule 3 of the LEC Consent.
+Table 6.12 lists the Gunlake Quarry Project operational noise assessment criteria as prescribed in Condition 6, Schedule 3 of the LEC Consent.
 These criteria have to be met at any residence or on more than 25% of any privately owned land.

-Table 6.14 Operational Noise Assessment Criteria
+Table 6.12 Operational Noise Assessment Criteria

-Table of 14 operations Table of 14 operational reduce 7 tooccomont of items Noise Assessment Day Evening Night Location L {Aeq} (15 minute) L {Aeq} (15 minute) L {Aeq} (15 minute) L {A1} (1 minute) R7 38 38 38 45 R8 37 37 37 45 All other privately- owned residences 35 35 35 45
+Noise Assessment Day Evening Night

+Location L {Aeq} (15 minute) L {Aeq} (15 minute) L {Aeq} (15 minute) L {A1} (1 minute)

+R7 38 38 38 45

+R8 37 37 37 45

+All other privately- owned residences 35 35 35 45

 Noise modelling for the Gunlake Extension Project EIS identified receiver locations R7 and R8 as being relevant for the project.
-The predicted noise emission levels from Gunlake Quarry at R7 and R8 are provided in Table 6.15.
+The predicted noise emission levels from Gunlake Quarry at R7 and R8 are provided in Table 6.13.
 Noise emission levels are predicted to be within the Development Consent limits and project specific noise limits (PSNLs) at both receiver locations.
 Noise levels at R2 are predicted to be up to 10dB above the PSNLs which is considered to be a significant impact and entitles this location to voluntary acquisition upon request and therefore is not subject to the assessment criteria.
-Gunlake has purchased receivers R1, R3 and R4.
+Gunlake has purchased receivers R1, R3, R4 and R7.

-Table 6.15 Predicted Noise Levels LAeq (dB) Gunlake Extension Project 2.6 Mtpa
+Table 6.13 Predicted Noise Levels LAeq (dB) Gunlake Extension Project 2.6 Mtpa